6 Simple Ways to Grow Your Bottom Line with Game-Based Marketing

 The Bottom Line

-For marketers who are looking to drive immediate sales, digital promotions could be just the ticket.
+For marketers who are looking to drive immediate sales, game-based promotions could be just the ticket.
 The trick is to make sure you implement the tactics that work best for your product category and integrate well with your retail, POS or loyalty systems.

 Plus you can use digital promos to build long term relationships with consumers so your pipeline stays healthy over the long term.